-Why a Mercedes symbol on the Rolex Sea-Dweller/Submariner/GMT-Master?
+Why is there a Mercedes symbol on the Rolex sport models like the Sea-Dweller, Submariner, and GMT-Master II?

 This question seems to be prevalent among Rolex watch enthusiasts and collectors.
 The use of the iconic Mercedes symbol has no connection to Mercedes Benz, or the story of Mercedes Gleitze who admirably swam across the English Channel in 1927 wearing a Rolex Oyster.